LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Experiments

-\paragraph{Comparison with First-Frame-Guided Video Editing.} We further compare our method with recent first-frame-guided video editing approaches, including I2VEdit~\citep{ouyang2024i2vedit}, Go-with-the-Flow~\citep{burgert2025go}, and AnyV2V~\citep{ku2024anyv2v}.
-All baselines take the edited first frame as input and attempt to propagate the edits through the entire sequence.
-To ensure a fair and consistent evaluation, we adopt the test set from I2VEdit, which contains videos from diverse sources along with paired first-frame edits.
-Figure~\ref{fig:comp_first} shows qualitative results.
-In the portrait example (left), our method accurately adds the necklace while preserving the facial structure, while baseline methods often distort the face or produce artifacts.
-In the street scene (right), our approach transfers the clothing style cleanly across frames without affecting the background, whereas baseline methods distort the clothing or introduce changes in unedited areas. \paragraph{Quantitative Results.} For quantitative evaluation on first-frame-guided video editing, we use three metrics: 1) DeQA Score~\cite{deqa_score}, a state-of-the-art method for assessing image quality; 2) CLIP Score, which measures the semantic alignment between generated frames and edited first frame by comparing their CLIP~\cite{radford2021learning} embedding similarity; and 3) Input Similarity, which computes the CLIP embedding similarity between the generated frames and the input frames on a per-frame basis.
+\textbf{Quantitative Results.} For quantitative evaluation on first-frame-guided video editing, we use three metrics: 1) DeQA Score~\cite{deqa_score}, a state-of-the-art method for assessing image quality; 2) CLIP Score, which measures the semantic alignment between generated frames and edited first frame by comparing their CLIP~\cite{radford2021learning} embedding similarity; and 3) Input Similarity, which computes the CLIP embedding similarity between the generated frames and the input frames on a per-frame basis.
 As shown in Tab.~\ref{tab:i2v}, our method outperforms others across all metrics.
 For quantitative evaluation on reference-guided video editing, we conducted a user study with 35 participants.
 Each participant was randomly shown 10 groups of results generated by different methods.
 For each group, the participants were asked to rank the results based on motion consistency and background preservation.
 Tab.~\ref{tab:user} demonstrates the superiority of our method in both aspects.